-You’re concerned about your thyroid and want to make healthy decisions to support.
+If you have a thyroid condition like hypothyroidism, you likely want to make healthy decisions to support it.
 Among many things, you might wonder if alcohol affects your thyroid functioning.
 The short answer is yes, and the long answer is a bit more complicated.

 The CDC cites several studies as they warn about the many risks of drinking more than a moderate amount of alcohol as defined by the USDA.
-Heavy drinking and binge drinking can lead to an increased chance of high blood pressure, heart disease, stroke, liver disease, a variety of cancers, learning and memory problems, depression, anxiety, and alcoholism, among other physical and social issues.
+Heavy drinking and binge drinking can lead to an increased chance of high blood pressure, heart disease, stroke, liver disease, various cancers, learning and memory problems, depression, anxiety, and alcoholism, among other physical and social issues.
 Research shows that the damage of alcohol use may extend to the endocrine system.

 Many nutritional factors play a role in optimizing thyroid function.
 Always, we recommend making intuitive choices that make you feel your best.
 Paloma Health offers you the opportunity to work with a nutritionist in collaboration with a physician to determine nutritional status for optimal thyroid health.